Tuesday, 23 June 2015

 The other method of conflict resolution consists of several variations on the theme of guessing what number between 1 and 10 the GM picked and trying to get as close as possible.

-There is a decent character development model where you write three words; one on how your character sees the world, another on how he sees himself, and another on how others see him.
+There is a decent character development model where you write three words; one on how your character sees the world, another on how he sees himself, and another on how others see him (male pronouns are used).
 It's a reasonable idea and can be used anywhere.
 I'm glad it was included.

 But that's enough of that!
 We have to get to the powers!
 Powers, powers, powers!